DPDmancul/tiny-assembly-interpreter/README.md

 cd build
 make doc
 ```
 The documentation can be found under `build/doc`.
+The last version documentation can be consulted at [dpdmancul.gitlab.io/tiny-assembly-interpreter](https://dpdmancul.gitlab.io/tiny-assembly-interpreter)

 ## Test
 ```